Snowflake-Labs/sfquickstarts/site/sfguides/src/streamlining-support-case-analysis-with-snowflake-cortex/streamlining-support-case-analysis-with-snowflake-cortex.md

 <!-- ------------------------ -->
-## Build a Support Case Analysis App using Streamlit
+## Streamlit Application

 Duration: 2

-The app is built on open source Streamlit and can be hosted in ones own platform.
+The app is built on open source Streamlit and can be hosted in one's own platform.
 The app allows the user carries the end to end processing that was carried in the Notebook with fine tuned granular control by the end user.

 ### Support Case Summary Page